Charlie Caton: Chester

 On 27 May 2023, Caton returned to Chester on a permanent two-year deal following his successful loan spell the previous season.

 Following a strong start to the 2024–25 season, Caton was named National League North Player of the Month for August 2024.

 Accrington Stanley

 On 16 January 2025, Caton signed for League Two club Accrington Stanley on a two-and-a-half year deal for an undisclosed fee.
+He signed on loan for National League side Hartlepool United on 11 February 2026 and, on the same day, scored on his debut in a 3–2 defeat against York City.